 5G is the 5th generation of mobile networks.
 The first generation debuted in the 1980s with analog voice.
 In the 1990s, consumers transitioned to digital voice with 2G.
 Then mobile data came to the market in the 2000s with 3G, and a decade ago, 4G LTE provided mobile broadband access.

-5G improves on its predecessor by providing higher speeds and more bandwidth.
-Some experts claim that 5G will be four times faster than 4G and support ten times more devices.
+5G improves on its predecessors by providing higher speeds and more bandwidth.
+Some experts claim that it will be 100 times faster than 4G while also being able to support more devices1.

 Instead of using large cell towers like previous generations, 5G utilizes small cell sites to transmit and receive radio signals.
-By moving away from large towers, 5G’s small cell sites offer a denser network with superior coverage.
+By moving away from large towers, 5G offers a denser network with superior coverage.

 Why 5g needs fiber